-The intangible and construction-in-progress assets of the Business Council at June 30, 2023 are computer software and website development costs, which were capitalized in accordance with Governmental Accounting Standards Board (GASB) Statement No. 51, Accounting and Financial Reporting for Intangible Assets.
+The intangible assets and assets in development of the Business Council at June 30, 2024 are computer software, digital media assets, and website development costs, which were capitalized in accordance with Governmental Accounting Standards Board (GASB) Statement No. 51, Accounting and Financial Reporting for Intangible Assets.
 A capital asset is classified as intangible if: (1) it lacks physical substance, (2) it is not in a monetary form similar to cash or investment securities, does not represent a claim or right to assets in a monetary form similar to receivables, and is not a prepayment for goods or services, and (3) it has an initial useful life that extends beyond a single reporting period.